 After the First World War abortion became a public issue, debated by politicians, doctors and women’s groups, and in newspaper columns.
 Nationally known doctors, including Frederic Truby King of the Plunket Society and Doris Gordon of the Obstetrical Society, argued that abortion (along with birth control) was to blame for a falling birth rate and the possibility of ‘racial decline’ (the loss of European population dominance).

 In 1936 the government set up a committee to consider the high rate of death caused by back-street abortions.
 The committee’s report focused on the falling birth rate, and was strongly against abortion.
-However, the 1930s panic about the birth rate and abortion was overtaken by war and then a baby boom.
+However, panic about the birth rate and abortion was overtaken by war and then by a baby boom.